pmvreeswijk/ZOGY/README.md

 Suggested steps to get started:

-(1) because of the mix of software packages used by ZOGY, it is easiest to run it on a linux machine with singularity installed; see https://sylabs.io/docs.
-On a linux machine, installing singularity is fairly straightforward, see e.g. https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html for the current latest version.
+(1) because of the mix of software packages used by ZOGY, it is easiest to run it on a machine with singularity installed; see https://sylabs.io/docs.
+On a linux machine, installing singularity is fairly straightforward, see e.g. https://docs.sylabs.io/guides/4.1/user-guide/quick_start.html for the currently latest version.

 (2) download the latest BlackBOX/ZOGY singularity container from https://surfdrive.surf.nl/files/index.php/s/3zxuCHbt8eIh5tk

 (3) for BlackGEM and MeerLICHT we use various calibration files; you can find these at https://surfdrive.surf.nl/files/index.php/s/ShRamgz5SxbA77n.
 However, most of these are specific to MeerLICHT and BlackGEM, including the photometric calibration catalogue and the transient real/bogus classification.
 Another cautionary note: the fits table GaiaDR3_all_HP4_highPM.fits, used to be able to perform forced photometry at Gaia DR3 positions, is very large: ~72GB!

-(3) open a shell in the container:
+(4) open a shell in the container:

     singularity shell [path to container]/MLBG_[version].sif

-(4) inside the container, the zogy software is in /Software/ZOGY and the settings file is in /Software/ZOGY/Settings/set_zogy.py.
+(5) inside the container, the zogy software is in /Software/ZOGY and the settings file is in /Software/ZOGY/Settings/set_zogy.py.
 You cannot edit these files inside the container.
 For the settings file, you can copy it to some folder, edit it and provide it with the input parameter --set_file.
 Alternatively, you can also add that folder to the front of your PYTHONPATH environment variable.
 E.g.:

     export PYTHONPATH=[path to your zogy folder]:$PYTHONPATH

 Then those modules will be be used instead of the default ones in /Software.
 N.B.: if you edit zogy.py itself, make sure to run python on that version rather than the one in /Software/ZOGY/zogy.py.

-(5) edit the settings file to adapt it to your images and their headers.
+(6) edit the settings file to adapt it to your images and their headers.
 For telescope-dependent parameters, you could add your telescope name to the keys with the corresponding value for that parameter, which will then be used if the telescope input parameter (see below) is set (default: "ML1" for MeerLICHT).
 If a parameter is not a dictionary but a single value, that value will be used regardless of the telescope input parameter.

-(5) check out the main input parameters:
+(7) check out the main input parameters:

     python /Software/ZOGY/zogy.py -h

-(6) some examples how to run it:
+(8) some examples how to run it:

     - run it on a "new.fits" and "ref.fits" using the default MeerLICHT settings: